jmjohnson3/NFL_Analytics_SportsBetting/README.md

 The script disables HTML overrides by default so you can confirm whether live requests are being blocked or whether the parser is failing on returned HTML.
+If you pass `--html-file`, make sure the file is a saved OddsPortal **page source** (e.g., right-click → View Page Source → Save) rather than a rendered screenshot or unrelated text file; the helper now logs a warning when the HTML does not look like an OddsPortal page.

 Example shell snippet for the default OddsPortal sync: